Finding history: The discovery of two lost shipwrecks in Thunder Bay National Marine Sanctuary

 While many shipwrecks’ locations are already known within Thunder Bay National Marine Sanctuary, at least 100 more are suspected to be hidden in the sanctuary’s depths.
 From April through July, sanctuary researchers teamed up with NOAA’s Office of Ocean Exploration and Research to test new tools, like unmanned aircraft systems and autonomous underwater vehicles, to search for some of these lost wrecks.
 While testing these tools, researchers located the lost wrecks of Choctaw and Ohio.

 Both wrecks have been resting on the lake bottom for more than a century.
 Choctaw, a 267-foot steel semi-whaleback steamer, was lost on July 12, 1915, after colliding with the freighter Wahcondah in dense fog.
 Although the ship sank rapidly, Captain Charles A. Fox and his crew of 21 men were all rescued.
-Ohio was lost on September 26, 1894, after a collision in rough weather.
-Its crew were not so lucky: while 19 were rescued, five crew members, including Captain Peter Girard, perished in the accident.
+Ohio was lost on September 26, 1894, after a collision with the vessel Ironton in rough weather.
+That accident was not so lucky: while Ohio's crew were all rescued, five of Ironton's crew members perished in the accident.

 Today, these wrecks are historically and archaeologically significant sites, resting deeper than 250 feet in Lake Huron.
 Ohio is an early version of what later became an iconic Great Lakes bulk carrier design, one of the earliest attempts at Great Lakes-specific ship design.
 Choctaw also represents innovation in ship construction.